NVIDIA/nvindex-cloud/README.md

 If you want to load and visualize your own data, you must:

 * Upload your data to a Google Storage Bucket.
-* Write a scene file describing where your data is located and how it should be rendered.
+* Write a scene file configuring where your data is located and how it should be rendered.
 * Upload the scene data and meta-data to the same bucket as the data.